copernickus/ex_bridge/README.md

 ## Running tests

-As Elixir was not released yet, you need to check it out and puts its `bin/` directory in your path.
-After that, you can run tests as:
+As Elixir was not released yet, you need to check it out and put its `bin/` directory in your path.
+After that, you need to get all the dependencies running the following inside this repo:

+    elixir runner.ex setup

+Next, you can run tests as:

     elixir runner.ex